 Hello fellow millennials (and everyone else looking for grocery saving tips, because we love ya’ll too!).
-Are you looking for ways to save money on your grocery bill, but don’t know where to begin yet?
+Are you looking for how to save money on your grocery bill, but don’t know where to begin?

 Maybe you’ve just moved in to your first apartment.
 Maybe you’re living on your own for the first time, newly married, or settling into your bachelor/bachelorette pad with a few roommates.
 Whatever your situation might be, it’s time to tackle smart budgeting.

 It’s no secret that starting out life as an independent adult comes with a few challenges.
 It’s also no secret that a lot of those challenges revolve around the almighty dollar.
 Pink Floyd said it right – get a good job, with good pay, and you’re ok.
 If only it were that simple.

 I found this out the hard way.
 Groceries aren’t cheap.
 Unless you’re living on a diet of tap water and twinkies your grocery bill is going to be a major part of your monthly expenses.
 This is even MORE the case when you want to eat healthy, and treat your body well.
 Eating junk food can be cheap – I had friends in college who lived on what I would call the Home Depot dinner; Slim Jims, a Pepsi, maybe a Snicker bar… a dinner you can buy at the checkout of a Home Depot.
 Many college friends lived off of Ramen noodles.
 Others ate nothing but Nutella everyday. $3 dinners.
 Eating healthier, unfortunately, isn’t usually this cheap.

 So when I first began living on my own, and paying all of my own bills, I quickly started finding ways to save money on grocery shopping.
 I became a micro guru of grocery savings.
 So gather around, because here’s my definitive guide on how to save money on your grocery bill!